 Prior to her fellowship, Dr. Alfonso earned a medical degree from the State University of New York Upstate Medical University, followed by residency training in otolaryngology at the University of Kentucky in Lexington.

-Dr. Alfonso has experience and interests in the field of pediatric otolaryngology, including but not limited to sensorineural and conductive hearing loss, cochlear implantation, chronic ear disease, microtia, abnormalities of the external ear, nasal and sinus disease, salivary gland disease, airway disorders, as well as congenital and acquired head and neck masses.
+Dr. Alfonso is double board-certified in Otolaryngology-Head and Neck Surgery as well as Complex Pediatric Otolaryngology.
+She has experience and interests in the field of pediatric otolaryngology, including but not limited to sensorineural and conductive hearing loss, cochlear and bone conduction implantation, chronic ear disease, microtia, abnormalities of the external ear, nasal and sinus disease, airway disorders, as well as congenital and acquired head and neck masses.

-In her spare time, you will find Dr. Alfonso cycling, reading, doing yoga and traveling.
+In her spare time, you will find Dr. Alfonso spending time with her husband, son and daughter.

 Focus of Practice